intel-analytics/ipex-llm/python/llm/dev/benchmark/all-in-one/README.md

 pip install pandas
 ```

-Script for MAX GPU uses libtcmalloc.so from gperftools package for potentially better performance.
+Install gperftools to use libtcmalloc.so for MAX GPU to get better performance:
 ```bash
 conda install -c conda-forge -y gperftools=2.10
 ```